Azure/Microsoft-Defender-for-Cloud/README.md

 # Azure Security Center
-Welcome to the Azure Security Center repository.
+Welcome to the Azure Security Center community repository.
 This repository contains:
 - Security recommendations that are in private preview
 - Custom additional recommendations
 - Recommendations remediation templates